Section 337 Unfair Trade-IP Infringement

 Corporations and individuals are increasingly seeking relief from the ITC when they believe their intellectual property rights are being infringed by imported products.
 Section 337 filings before the ITC have skyrocketed in the past decade, going from 17 filings in 2002 to 69 filings in 2011.
 Section 337 investigations typically move much more rapidly than complaints filed against infringers in federal district courts.
 Section 337 cases are usually completed within 12 to 16 months; a similar case in federal district court often requires two to three years.
 In addition, Section 337 cases are handled and argued before an administrative law judge (ALJ) well-versed in patent law and technology.
 Upon a successful conclusion to an investigation, the law authorizes the ITC to exclude all infringing products from entry into the United States and to prohibit the sale of those that have already entered.

 Our lawyers and trade specialists have experience with the entire range of unfair statutory rights covered by Section 337, including patent infringement, trademark and counterfeiting, copyright infringement, trade dress and trade secret misappropriation, and false labeling.
-Our lead ITC practitioner in this area, Charles A. Hunnicutt, was legal adviser to the Chair of the ITC from 1980 to 1987.
 In addition, the team includes experienced intellectual property lawyers with advanced engineering and science degrees.